gethinode/hinode/content/en/blog/markdown.md

 Note that if Content-Security-Policy is active, the result will generate a number of errors, because Hugo generates font-styles for the numbers, which will be blocked.

 In Hugo, Mermaid is not supported by default, but it can be added.
 Check out [this link](https://gohugo.io/content-management/diagrams/#mermaid-diagrams) for more information.
 Note that when Content-Security-Policy has been enabled, the mermaid javascript file generates a lot of `style-src` blocks.
 This can only be prevented when `unsafe-inline` is added to the `style-src` and all hashes are removed from the list (as when a hash is present `unsafe-inline` is ignored).
+Because of this Mermaid is not supported on Hinode and this site, as using `unsafe-inline` makes Content-Security-Policy pointless.

 Similar to goat, a mermaid diagram is a code block with the language set to 'mermaid'.